Larry Clayton

 William Davis (he appraised Leech's estate in 1835)

-John Moore (there were Leech-Moore connections in SC, and before that in PA.)
+John Moore (there were Leech-Moore connections in SC, and before that

 James Moore